adlarkin/RRT_Star_CPP/README.md

 # RRT_Star_CPP
 This repository simulates the RRT* planning algorithm.
 A random environment is generated, along with a random start and goal location.
-The building of the search tree is simulated as new locations are sampled, and the path is modified over time along with outputs of the improved path cost.
+The building of the search tree is simulated as new locations are sampled, and the optimal path is modified over time along with outputs of the improved path cost.
 Currently, the heuristic used is euclidean distance.
 An energy metric may be incorporated later.

 ## Installation and Setup
 This project uses openGL and C++ Boost libraries.